-indemnify and hold harmless RAD DADS PROPERTIES LLC and all EQUIPMENT AND/OR GAMING SUPPLIERS from and against any and all losses, liabilities, claims, obligations, . costs, damages and/or expenses whatsoever paid, incurred and/or suffered by RAD DADS PROPERTIES LLC and all EQUIPMENT AND/OR GAMING SUPPLIERS as a result of any claims asserted by me or My People against RAD DADS PROPERTIES LLC and all EQUIPMENT AND/OR GAMING SUPPLIERS, including, but not limited to, any and all attorneys' fees, costs, damages and/or judgments RAD DADS PROPERTIES LLC and all EQUIPMENT AND/OR GAMING SUPPLIERS incurs in the event of such loss whether caused by the negligence of RAD DADS PROPERTIES LLC or any EQUIPMENT AND/OR GAMING SUPPLIERS and that on behalf of myself, my spouse or my minor child(ren)/ward(s) I further agree to indemnify and hold harmless RAD DADS PROPERTIES LLC for any injury, damage and/or harm that I or My People cause to RAD DADS PROPERTIES LLC or the PREMISES
+indemnify and hold harmless RAD DADS PROPERTIES LLC and all EQUIPMENT AND/OR GAMING SUPPLIERS from and against any and all losses, liabilities, claims, obligations, costs, damages, and/or expenses whatsoever paid, incurred, and/or suffered by RAD DADS PROPERTIES LLC and all EQUIPMENT AND/OR GAMING SUPPLIERS as a result of any claims asserted by me or anyone in My Party against RAD DADS PROPERTIES LLC and all EQUIPMENT AND/OR GAMING SUPPLIERS, including, but not limited to, any and all attorneys' fees, costs, damages, and/or judgments RAD DADS PROPERTIES LLC and all EQUIPMENT AND/OR GAMING SUPPLIERS incurs in the event of such loss whether caused by the negligence of RAD DADS PROPERTIES LLC or any EQUIPMENT AND/OR GAMING SUPPLIERS and that on behalf of myself, my spouse or my minor child(ren)/ward(s) I further agree to indemnify and hold harmless RAD DADS PROPERTIES LLC for any injury, damage and/or harm that I or My Party cause to RAD DADS PROPERTIES LLC or the PREMISES

 and/or to any and all other persons and entities acting in any capacity on behalf of RAD DADS PROPERTIES LLC.

-COVID-19 AND OTHER DISEASE: I and My People (1) are willing to maintain and practice social distancing between individuals while at the PREMISES, (2) exhibit no symptoms of COVID-19, (3) have not tested positive for COVID-19 in the past 14 days, and (3) do not live with have visited a person who has tested positive for COVID-19 in the past 14 days.
-I accept I may contract COVID-19 or another disease while at the PREMISES, and hold RAD DADS PROPERTIES LLC harmless for all damage arising from such.
+COVID-19 AND OTHER DISEASE: I and My Party attest that we (1) are willing to maintain and practice social distancing between individuals while on the PREMISES, (2) exhibit no symptoms of COVID-19, (3) have not tested positive for COVID-19 in the past fourteen (14) days, and (3) do not live with have visited a person who has tested positive for COVID-19 in the past fourteen (14) days.
+I accept I may contract COVID-19 or another disease while on the PREMISES, and hold RAD DADS PROPERTIES LLC harmless for all damage arising from such.

 LIABILITY FOR PROPERTY: I, on behalf of myself and My People, agree that RAD DADS PROPERTIES LLC is not liable to us or our guests, for any personal property that is damaged, lost, or stolen while on or about the PREMISES including, but not limited to, a vehicle or its content or any property in a locker or otherwise, whether or not RAD DADS PROPERTIES LLC was negligent.

-ATTORNEYS' FEES: To the extent permitted by law, I promise to indemnify and pay RAD .
-DADS PROPERTIES LLC for any attorneys' fees and/or costs incurred to enforce the Mediation, Non-Binding Arbitration portion of this AGREEMENT, including all costs associated with any collection efforts.
+ATTORNEYS' FEES: To the extent permitted by law, I promise to indemnify and pay RAD DADS PROPERTIES LLC for any attorneys' fees and/or costs incurred to enforce the Mediation, Non-Binding Arbitration portion of this AGREEMENT, including all costs associated with any collection efforts.

-PHOTO RELEASE: By entering the PREMISES, on behalf of myself and My People I hereby grant to RAD DADS PROPERTIES LLC the irrevocable right and permission to photograph and/or record us on the PREMISES and to use the photograph and/or recording for all purposes, including, without limitation, advertising and promotional purposes and other commercial purposes, in any manner and all media now or hereafter known, in perpetuity throughout the world, without restriction as to alteration.
-I, on behalf of myself and My People, waive any right to inspect or approve the use of the photograph and/or recording, and acknowledge and agree that the rights granted by this release are without compensation of any kind.
+PHOTO RELEASE: By entering the PREMISES, on behalf of myself and My Party I hereby grant to RAD DADS PROPERTIES LLC the irrevocable right and permission to photograph and/or record us on the PREMISES and to use the photograph and/or recording for all purposes, including, without limitation, advertising and promotional purposes and other commercial purposes, in any manner and all media now or hereafter known, in perpetuity throughout the world, without restriction as to alteration.
+I, on behalf of myself and My Party, waive any right to inspect or approve the use of the photograph and/or recording, and acknowledge and agree that the rights granted by this release are without compensation of any kind.

-ADDENDUM: I and My People have read Addendum A to this document and agree to abide by its terms.
+ADDENDUM: I and My Party have read Addendum A to this document and agree to abide by its terms.